- How to give feedback that actually helps

 Balanced feedback is crucial for effective performance management.
 Managers need to strike the right mix between positive reinforcement and constructive criticism to foster comprehensive employee development.

 Positive feedback boosts motivation, celebrates achievements, and reinforces desirable behaviors.
-It cultivates a culture of appreciation, nurtures morale, and fosters a sense of accomplishment among your team.
+It cultivates a culture of appreciation, nurtures morale, and promotes a sense of accomplishment among your team.

 However, Caitlin says, positive feedback alone doesn’t benefit employees.
 Constructive feedback provides a clear path for self-improvement.
 It helps employees identify areas that need development and offers the guidance necessary to elevate their performance.
 Addressing weaknesses directly paves the way for sustained growth.